UniStuttgart-VISUS/megamol/docs/manual.md

 -----
 ## Test Installation

-In order to test the installtion, simply run the frontend executable.
+In order to test the installation, simply run the frontend executable.
 Open a console (e.g *Linux Terminal* or *Windows Powershell*) and change your working directory to the MegaMol install directory containing the `bin` folder (default: `../megamol/build/install/bin`) and execute the MegaMol binary:

 **Windows:**
 ```